aifoon/zwerm3-docs/docs/for-developers/architecture.md

 Once you have the desired number of audio channels available, the bee with ID 1 will be sent to channel 1, the bee with ID 2 to channel 2, and so on.
 You can configure the number of speakers in `kweenb` and send out an audio stream in peer-to-peer mode or hub mode (more details in the kweenb section).

-In the background, `kweenb` initializes Jack and Jacktrip with your specified settings.
+In the background, `kweenb` initializes Jack and Jacktrip with your specified settings (through `zwerm3-jack`).
 Jack handles the connections from your audio device to Jacktrip.
 Jacktrip is responsible for transmitting the audio over the network using UDP.
 When a bee receives an audio signal, it is captured via Jacktrip, routed to Jack, then passed to Pure Data before being sent to the bee's DAC for audio signal conversion.

 ## Triggering Audio